bravoPan/tiny_url_nextjs/README.md

 # ![](./public/logo.png)
 Not a big meal!
 Tidbit URL will make your url shorten and delicious 😋.
 A full stack short url web app implemented by nextjs framework.
-Follow the construction and make your own Turl app (free on vercel!).
+Follow the instruction and make your own Turl app (free on vercel!).

 ## Demo
 Visit https://turl-two.vercel.app and have fun!